Management

 Some people say that any press is good, but on this occasion, the negative media was unsuitable for anyone, so why did he do it?
 I doubt he intended to do it.

-Today, Ratner gives talks on how to deal with adversity and how to just keep going.
+Today, Ratner continues to talk about how to deal with adversity and keep going.
 Making a mistake is not the end of the road unless you want it to be.
 All you have to do is get up and try again.
-Unfortunately, Ratner is not the only famous person who’s made a gaffe while representing a brand.